Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1-32: ON, the number of Tanks that will spawn.
 			"Regular Amount"			"0"

-			// The delay before the regular wave spawner starts.
+			// The delay in seconds before the regular wave spawner starts.
 			// Note: The delay starts after a survivor leaves the saferoom.
 			// --
 			// Minimum: 0.1